2014’s top legal trends for dealers:

 The notice should tell employees that, depending on their income and the insurance their employer offers, they may be able to get lower cost individual insurance through the exchanges.
 The notice should also say that if employees buy private, individual insurance through state exchanges, they will lose the employer contribution to their health benefits.
+[FULL ARTICLE]

 With employers required to notify employees about ACA state exchanges by Oct.
 1, WANADA can explain health coverage options to dealer staff

 As is well known, the Affordable Care Act (ACA) requires all employers to notify their staff about the existence of the new state health care exchanges by October 1.